 11. Take special care of your dash

 Your dashboard is one of the most important components of your car’s interior.
 Dust and debris could cause tiny scratches if not cleaned regularly.
-And heat could cause dryness and cracking.
+And heat could cause dryness and crack.
 Clean it regularly by wiping with a microfiber cloth to get rid of dust and grime.

-You can also polish it using a dash polish to maintain its gloss which gets affected by exposure to sun.
+You can also polish it using a dash polish to maintain its gloss which gets affected by exposure to the sun.
 Along with that, you can even use dash covers for extra protection against heat and sun rays.

 12. Install seat covers

 Seat covers offer various benefits for your car seats.
 They help to keep your seats clean by protecting it from stains.
 They also help to protect them against wear and tear.
-But most importantly, they help improve driving experience by keeping the seats cool in summer (and even warm in winter).
+But most importantly, they help improve the driving experience by keeping the seats cool in summer (and even warm in winter).

 13. Use conditioner to protect leather seats

 You could also use a conditioner to protect your car seats if they are made of leather.
-Leather seats tend to get cracks and tears due to exposure to sun.
+Leather seats tend to get cracks and tears due to exposure to the sun.
 Conditioning your leather seats regularly will help to maintain it in good condition.
 You can even buy these conditioners online from sellers like Chemical Guys for Just $19.99.

 Photo Credit: Chemical Guys